 Is my house at risk?

 It could be.
-But as described above, Medicaid will not assert its recovery against a homestead if the probate judge declares the by creditors.
-Also the house is protected if medicaid recipient is survived by a spouse or young child or disabled child that reside in the house.
+But as described above, Medicaid will not assert its recovery against a homestead if the probate judge declares them by creditors.
+Also, the house is protected if the Medicaid recipient is survived by a spouse or young child or disabled child that resides in the house.
 But what if the health spouse (also referred to as “community spouse”) dies first?
 This is one of many reasons why engaging an elder law attorney is highly recommended.
 An elder law attorney can walk you through the proper steps on how to protect the home (and rental properties if applicable).

 How To Determine How Much Is Owed to Medicaid?

 In Florida, Medicaid contracts out its Medicaid-estate recovery efforts to a 3rd party vendor called Conduent.
 Florida law requires a copy of the Medicaid recipient’s death certificate be sent to:

 Florida Medicaid TPL Recovery Program | P.O.
 Box 12188, Tallahassee, FL 32317-2188 | Email: firstname.lastname@example.org | Fax: 844-845-8352